 \section{Abstract}

-We explore spontaneous CP violation (SCPV) in the minimal non-supersymmetric SO(10) grand unified theory (GUT), with a scalar sector comprising a CP-even $45_H$, a $126_H$, and a complex $10_H$.
-All renormalizable couplings are real due to CP symmetry, and the Kobayashi-Maskawa phase arises solely from complex electroweak vacuum expectation values.
+We explore spontaneous $CP$ violation in the minimal non-super-symmetric $SO(10)$ grand unified theory, with a scalar sector comprising a $CP$-even $45_H$, a $126_H$, and a complex $10_H$.
+All renormalizable couplings are real due to $CP$ symmetry, and the Kobayashi-Maskawa phase arises solely from complex electroweak vacuum expectation values.
 The model requires an additional Higgs doublet fine-tuned below 500 GeV and constrains new Yukawa couplings, linking certain flavor-violating (FV) processes.
-Future proton decay observations may reveal correlated FV decay ratios, offering insights into minimal SO(10).
+Future proton decay observations may reveal correlated FV decay ratios, offering insights into minimal $SO(10)$.